A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-It is clear from the just presented construction that $\foro$ is a monotone forest-valued process, and also that, almost surely, for each $q$ the trees in $\foro(q)$ are composed of exactly the same vertices as the (corresponding) trees in $\forn(q)$ (or equivalently, $i$ and $j$ are connected in $\foro(q)$ if and only if they are connected in $\forn(q)$).
-Moreover, we obtain the following. \begin{Lemma} $(\foro(q), q \ge 0)$ follows the same distribution as the dynamical spanning forest $(\mathcal{T}^{\pmb{x}} (q), q \ge 0)$. \end{Lemma}
+It is clear from the just presented construction that $\mathcal{F}_1$ is a monotone forest-valued process, and also that, almost surely, for each $q$ the trees in $\mathcal{F}_1(q)$ are composed of exactly the same vertices as the (corresponding) trees in $\mathcal{F}_0(q)$ (or equivalently, $i$ and $j$ are connected in $\mathcal{F}_1(q)$ if and only if they are connected in $\mathcal{F}_0(q)$).
+Moreover, we obtain the following. \begin{lemma} $(\mathcal{F}_1(q), q \ge 0)$ follows the same distribution as the dynamical spanning forest $(\mathcal{T}^{\pmb{x}} (q), q \ge 0)$. \end{lemma}

-\begin{Remark} The just described way of attaching edges in $\foro$ is the most natural (if not the only) choice for a monotone MC forest representation coupled with the breadth-first walk.
-Indeed, to respect the order of vertices and connected components which is induced by the coupled walks $Z^{\bx,\cdot}$, one has no option but to attach one vertex from the two trees in $\foro(q-)$ that are merging, and \eqref{Enewedge} means that the parent $L_1(q)$ and the child $L_2(q)$ are picked uniformly from the mass in those components (trees). \end{Remark}
+\begin{remark} The just described way of attaching edges in $\mathcal{F}_1$ is the most natural (if not the only) choice for a monotone MC forest representation coupled with the breadth-first walk.
+Indeed, to respect the order of vertices and connected components which is induced by the coupled walks $Z^{\pmb{x},\cdot}$, one has no option but to attach one vertex from the two trees in $\mathcal{F}_1(q-)$ that are merging, and \eqref{Enewedge} means that the parent $L_1(q)$ and the child $L_2(q)$ are picked uniformly from the mass in those components (trees). \end{remark}

-\subsection{Surplus on top of \texorpdfstring{$\foro$}{F1}}
+\subsection{Surplus on top of \texorpdfstring{$\mathcal{F}_1$}{F1}}

-We refer to any edge of $\foro(q)$ as {\em spanning edge arriving before} $q$.
-Note the difference with a similar and weaker definition in terms of $\forn$.
-Our next goal is to account for the surplus edges in a way which is compatible with the coupled breadth-first walks $Z^{\bx,\cdot}$, and such that the monotonicity of the surplus edges is preserved in time.

-\begin{Remark} The construction of the surplus edges in Section \ref{sec:surplus_edges} is not necessarily monotone in time, and it is simpler than the one we are about to describe.
+We refer to any edge of $\mathcal{F}_1(q)$ as a {\em spanning edge arriving before} $q$.
+Note the difference with a similar and weaker definition in terms of $\mathcal{F}_0$.
+Our next goal is to account for the surplus edges in a way which is compatible with the coupled breadth-first walks $Z^{\pmb{x},\cdot}$, and such that the monotonicity of the surplus edges is preserved in time. \begin{remark} The construction of the surplus edges in Section \ref{sec:surplus_edges} is not necessarily monotone in time, and it is simpler than the one we are about to describe.
 Recall that in the previous setting we only needed to check for the existence of the surplus edges in a certain neighborhood of each vertex, see Figure \ref{F:two} for an illustration of this fact.
 However, this is no longer the case here, as our aim is to preserve the monotonicity.
-We need to use an external source of randomness evolving in time to check for all the surplus edges among all the available pairs of vertices within a connected component. \end{Remark}
+We need to use an external source of randomness evolving in time to check for all the surplus edges among all the available pairs of vertices within a connected component. \end{remark}

 As the reader will see in Section \ref{S:Multi-g}, there is a natural multi-graph that emerges from this construction, and it happens to be the random multi-graph from Bhamidi et al.~\cite{bhamidietal2}, denoted by $(\mathcal{MG}^{\pmb{x}}(t), t\ge 0)$, and already recalled in the introduction.